A crispy breaded and deep-fried Japanese pork cutlet. This Pork Tonkatsu recipe is so simple and delicious! It's served with homemade Tonkatsu sauce.

 - Transfer the pork loin chops onto the sheet pan and bake until the meat is no longer pink inside for about 20 minutes, depending on the thickness of the chops.
 The safe internal pork cooking temperature for fresh cuts is 145° F.

 - Cut the pork cutlets into ½-inch slices.
-Transfer to a plate, serve with cabbage and Tonkatsu sauce.
+Transfer to a plate, and serve with cabbage and Tonkatsu sauce.

-Kita Bryant
+Kita Bryant says

 I don't normally enjoy pork, but this recipe looks perfect.
 I would love to try it.

-Lizzie Lau
+Lizzie Lau says

 The panko crust on your Tonkatsu is perfection.
 I've never ordered this dish, nor have I prepared it at home.

-Swathi
+Swathi says

 I miss my Tokyo days.
 You made perfectly same as I get it from Japanese restaurant there.